 As a city concerned about the environment since the 1970s, Northfield plans to mitigate and become more resilient to a changing climate while protecting and managing its natural assets.
-This Plan builds on the 2019 Climate Action Plan, 2005 Natural Resources Inventory, and other planning related to protecting resources, infrastructure, and limiting or mitigating human impact.
-Northfield plans infrastructure, land use regulations, transportation, housing, and budgeting for long term sustainability.
-Northfield invests to protect people from extreme weather, shift travel patterns, and long-term energy savings.
+This plan builds on the 2019 Climate Action Plan, 2005 Natural Resources Inventory, and other planning related to protecting resources, infrastructure, and limiting or mitigating human impact.
+Northfield plans infrastructure, land use regulations, transportation, housing, and budgeting for long term environmental and economic sustainability.
+Northfield invests to protect people from extreme weather, pollution, and rising energy costs by shifting travel patterns and promoting long-term energy savings.